GRAINS-Corn and wheat hit multi-week lows on U.S. export concerns

 By Tom Polansek

-Prospects for robust 2023 corn production in the United States, along with broader economic worries, also hung over grain futures.
+Technical selling helped fuel the sell-off, along with prospects for robust 2023 corn production in the United States and broader economic worries.

 "The flow of cheap wheat out of the Black Sea region has been stiff competition for corn," said Tomm Pfitzenmaier, analyst for Summit Commodity Brokerage in Iowa.

-Compared with the day before Russia's invasion last year, wheat futures are down about 18% and corn futures are down 4%.
+Compared with the day before Russia's invasion last year, wheat futures are down about 18% and corn futures are down about 5%.

+Ukrainian President Volodymyr Zelenskiy on Friday welcomed some elements of a Chinese proposal for a ceasefire but said only the country where a war is being fought should be the initiator of a peace plan.

-In Paris, Euronext wheat fell to a one-month low on Friday, pressured by export competition from Russia and expectations that the shipping corridor from Ukraine will continue.
+In Paris, Euronext wheat fell to a one-month low under pressure from export competition from Russia and expectations the shipping corridor from Ukraine will continue.

-The United States faces competition for soybean export sales from cheaper suppliers in Brazil, traders said.
+The United States faces competition for soybean export sales from cheaper supplies in Brazil, while traders have largely dialed in crop losses in drought-hit Argentina, analysts said.

-(Reporting by Tom Polansek in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Goodman)
+(Reporting by Tom Polansek in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Goodman and Matthew Lewis)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))